 Between visiting museums and historical sites — and enjoying some of the city’s many green spaces — opportunities for culinary delights abound.
 Award-winning restaurants, beer gardens, and late-night corner shops selling the city’s famous cheesesteak sandwiches rub shoulders throughout the modern and historically celebrated city.

-When is the best time to stay in a vacation rental in Philadelphia?
+The best time to stay in a vacation rental in Philadelphia

 Philadelphia is a city that experiences four distinct seasons, with wide-ranging temperatures and weather conditions accompanying each of them.
 Pink cherry blossoms bloom in the spring, and warm temperatures make this the perfect time to head outside to the local parks or to take a walking tour of Philadelphia’s many historical landmarks.
 The pleasant weather runs well into the fall, when amber and sepia tones dominate the cityscape.
 Winters tend to be fairly quiet, with chilly temperatures that hover just above freezing, along with the occasional snowfall.